-The functional currency for each entity included in the Company's consolidated financial statements is the currency of the primary economic environment in which the entity operates.
-Those consolidated financial statements are presented in United States dollars ("U.S. dollars") which have been rounded to the nearest thousands, except per share amounts.
+The functional currency for each entity included in these consolidated financial statements is the currency of the primary economic environment in which the entity operates.
+These consolidated financial statements are presented in United States dollars ("U.S. dollars") which have been rounded to the nearest thousands, except per share amounts.
 Currency conversion to U.S. dollars is performed in accordance with IAS 21, The Effects of Changes in Foreign Exchange Rates.
-All figures contained within are in U.S Dollars and in hundreds of thousands of U.S. Dollars unless otherwise noted.